 Images of the letters from Katherine Pettit to various state agencies and to leaders in Kentucky in the field of agriculture are found in the GALLERY below.
 J.M.
-Feltner. of the Quicksand Agricultural Station of the University of Kentucky, William S. Webb, Professor in the College of Arts and Sciences, Department of Physics, University of Kentucky, Myrtle Welden, State Leader of Home Demonstration Agents, University of Kentucky Agricultural Experiment Station, are just a few of the indivudual contacted to attend the event at Pine Mountain.
+Feltner, of the Quicksand Agricultural Station of the University of Kentucky, William S. Webb, Professor in the College of Arts and Sciences, Department of Physics, University of Kentucky, Myrtle Weldon, State Leader of Home Demonstration Agents, University of Kentucky Agricultural Experiment Station, are just a few of the individual contacted to attend the event at Pine Mountain.
 The notes back and forth regarding getting to the School tell much about the transportation of the day.

 - May 17, 1929.
 Letter from Katherine Pettit to Myrtle Weldon. acknowledging her letter regarding participating in the Fair Day.
-Pettit advises Weldon that Roxy Perkins, Home Demonstration agent in Harlan County will get her over the mountain.
+Pettit advises Weldon that Roxy Perkins, Home Demonstration agent in Harlan County, will get her over the mountain.

 - July 10, 1929.
 Letter from Katherine Pettit to Mr. J.M.
 Feltner, London, KY.
-Pettit provides travel information for Feltner, a speaker at Fair Day if he is able to make the trip.
+Pettit provides travel information for Feltner, a speaker at Fair Day, if he is able to make the trip.

 - August 12, 1929.
 Letter from Katherine Pettit to William Webb, Professor, University of Kentucky, [College of Agriculture, ?]
 Lexington, KY.
 Pettit asks Webb to speak at the Community Fair to be held on September 29th.
 She invites his wife Aileen [sic] along.